Heidi Parviainen: Dark Sarah (2012–present)

 The musical style combines elements of film music, metal music and music theater.
 The album called Behind the Black Veil, will feature several guest musicians such as Manuela Kraller, Inga Scharf (Van Canto) and Kasperi Heikkinen (U.D.O, Merging Flare).
-Dark Sarah consists of a talented band including musicians like: Erkka Korhonen (guitar) (Raskasta Joulua, Northern Kings), Sami-Petri Salonen (guitar), Jukka Koskinen (bass) (Wintersun) and Lauri Kuussalo (drums).
+Dark Sarah consists of a band including musicians like: Erkka Korhonen (guitar) (Raskasta Joulua, Northern Kings), Sami-Petri Salonen (guitar), Jukka Koskinen (bass) (Wintersun) and Lauri Kuussalo (drums).

 Dark Sarah has released three albums so far after an initial EP.
 The first album, Behind the Black Veil, was released in 2014.
 This was followed by The Puzzle (released 2016) and The Golden Moth (released 2018).
 The Violent Roses EP was released in 2014.

 In 2020 the band announced their signing to Napalm Records and a new studio album called "Grim".

+In 2023 the band released their fifth album called "Attack Of Orym".

 Other works

 Parviainen has performed with a few other bands in studio, with Eternal Tears of Sorrow on the song "Tears of Autumn Rain" from the album Children of the Dark Waters in 2009, and with Ensiferum on their album Unsung Heroes, providing the choir vocals.